tingox/tingox.github.io-src/content/second-post.md

-[Hexo](https://hexo.io/) written in Javascript (nodeJS), [Hugo](http://gohugo.io/) written in Go, [Cactus](https://github.com/eudicots/Cactus) written in Python and using Django, [Lektor](https://www.getlektor.com/) in Python and using Jinja2, [Sphinx](http://www.sphinx-doc.org/) written in Python and using [rST][2] as markup language, [Nikola](https://www.getnikola.com/) written in Python it uses rST as defasult markup, but supports many more.
+[Hexo](https://hexo.io/) written in Javascript (nodeJS), [Hugo](http://gohugo.io/) written in Go, [Cactus](https://github.com/eudicots/Cactus) written in Python and using Django, [Lektor](https://www.getlektor.com/) in Python and using Jinja2, [Sphinx](http://www.sphinx-doc.org/) written in Python and using [rST][2] as markup language, [Nikola](https://www.getnikola.com/) written in Python it uses rST as default markup, but supports many more.
 It also has a [plugin][3] for Mediawiki markup.
 Lots more on [StaticGen](https://www.staticgen.com/).

+Hmm, it looks like Lektor also has support for Github pages.

 [1]: https://fedoramagazine.org/make-github-pages-blog-with-pelican/ "Make a Github Pages blog with Pelican"
 [2]: http://docutils.sourceforge.net/rst.html "reStructuredText"